trellisconnect/js-sdk-docs/README.md

       //     * completed_connect_flow
       //     * existing_customer
       //
-      //   phase: The point at which the user exited the Link flow.
+      //   view_name: The point at which the user exited the Link flow.
 One of the following values.
       //     * Intro
       //     * Consent
       //     * Issuer